scala/docs.scala-lang/_overviews/scala3-contribution/arch-lifecycle.md

 ---
 title: Compiler Overview
 type: section
-description: This page describes the high level architecture for the Scala 3 compiler.
+description: This page describes the lifecycle for the Scala 3 compiler.
-num: 10
+num: 11
 previous-page: arch-intro
 next-page: arch-phases
 ---